-My undergraduate degrees in Anthropology/Sociology, Gender & Sexuality, Literature, and Psychology have created a wonderful foundation of knowledge on which to build my therapeutic approach; they continue to serve me well in my understanding of the many ways to live fulfilling lives, and the many ideas about what is needed to do so.
-After living and growing through many personal struggles, and finding myself on the “client” side of the counselling room, I realized where my passion truly lies.
-My Masters degree in Counselling Psychology helped me pull of my prior learnings together into a cohesive bundle in order to be an open-minded, curious, and skilled therapist.
+My undergraduate degrees in Anthropology/Sociology, Gender & Sexuality, Literature, and Psychology have created a wonderful foundation of knowledge on which to build my therapeutic approach; they continue to serve me well in my understanding of the many ways to live a fulfilling life, and the many ideas about what is necessary to do so.
+After living and growing through many personal struggles, and finding myself on the “client” side of the counselling room, I realized where my passion lies.
+My Masters degree in Counselling Psychology helped me pull all of my prior learnings together into a cohesive bundle in order to be an open-minded, curious, and skilled therapist.

 When I’m not working, you might find me taking long walks through Calgary (my home since 2014, after growing up in Vancouver and living in Montreal), especially along the river with my dog.
 I enjoy reading, gardening, cooking, yoga, and cycling.
 I also love travel, animals, and nature.